NoMoneyDev/final_project/README.md

 # How to compile and run project
 1. Clone this repository in to your local repository
 2. Change the persons.csv and login.csv to your data pool
-3. Thats it!
+3. Run the project_manage.py and Thats it!
 (Optional: if you have data for your student's projects too, then you can put them in projects.csv file)